Year-End Giving Tips & Deadlines

 This is a great way to claim a tax deduction now for supporting your favorite charities in the future.
 Donor advised funds can be created quickly and easily with a gift of $5,000 or more.
 And, with a gift of appreciated stock or mutual funds, you avoid paying capital gains tax on the sale of the stock and receive an immediate charitable income tax deduction for the full value of the asset.

-DAFs and Bundling: Some donors opt to bundle or “pre-fund” their giving.
+TIP: “Bunch” your giving with a DAF Some donors opt to bunch or “front load” their giving.
 This means donating two- or three-years’ worth of giving at one time into a DAF, claiming the charitable deduction that year, and then waiting to donate again while claiming the standard deduction.
-You can the donation to your DAF in the first year, you can continue to support your favorite causes in future years from the DAF.
+You can make the donation to your DAF in the first year and continue to support your favorite causes in future years from the DAF.

 A gift of real estate or appreciated stock are a good options to benefit the nonprofit with a direct gift and benefit the donor with an income tax deduction and capital gains tax savings.